Aditya0404/mt-auto-alert/README.md

 Step 1.
 Clone this Repository

 Step 2.
 In templates/main.tf, change the following:
   *  The Backend path mentioned as of now is "/Users/Aditya/state/folder/terraform.tfstate", you have to change it to the location you want to save the state file to.
-Please follow the format "\<your-location\>/folder/terraform.tfstate"
+Please follow the format:
+  "\<your-location\>/folder/terraform.tfstate"

 Step 3. (optional) If You have already enabled Cloudtrail in your account, you can either comment everything in cloudtrail.tf file for delete it.